SuperFastMRI-snu/SNU-FastMRI-Challenge/README.md

 You can check SNU FastMRI challenge's baseline models and codes [here](https://github.com/LISTatSNU/FastMRI_challenge).
 [E2E VarNet](https://arxiv.org/abs/2004.06688) and UNet were given as baseline models.

-[AIRS Medical](https://airsmed.com/en/), which developed AIRS-Net and is currently leading the public leaderboard of the Facebook AI FastMRI Challenge, sponsored the competition.
+[AIRS Medical](https://airsmed.com/en/), which developed AIRS-Net and is currently leading the public leaderboard of the Facebook AI FastMRI Challenge, and [Klim Ventures](https://www.klimvc.com/) sponsored the competition.

 ## What is fastMRI?
 FastMRI is accelerating the speed of MRI scanning by acquiring fewer measurements.
 This may reduce medical costs per patient and improve patients' experience.